sphinx-doc/sphinx/doc/config.rst

 .. confval:: html_last_updated_fmt

-   If this is not the empty string, a 'Last updated on:' timestamp is inserted at every page bottom, using the given :func:`strftime` format.
-Default is ``'%b %d, %Y'`` (or a locale-dependent equivalent).
+   If this is not None, a 'Last updated on:' timestamp is inserted at every page bottom, using the given :func:`strftime` format.
+   The empty string is equivalent to '%b %d, %Y' (or a locale-dependent equivalent).

 .. confval:: html_use_smartypants